jamius19/anti-cheat-tool/README.md

-# anti-cheat-tool
+# anti-cheat-tool for Unity3D
 A script for protection from memory hackers like GameCIH, Game Guardian, Cheat Engine and so on....

 *****************************************************************
-This is a simple Anti cheating system for protection from memory hacking tools!
+This is a simple Anti cheating system for protection from memory hacking tools for Unity3D Game engine...
-Its free!!!

 Just download the attached unitypackage file and import it on your project!
 Now you can access the api's via the ACT class....